rutuja20901/smart-tracker/README.md

 - JavaScript

 ### Deployment
-- Frontend deployed on Netlify
+- Frontend deployed on Vercel
 - Backend deployed on Render
 - Code hosted on GitHub